PaddlePaddle/models/PaddleNLP/Research/ACL2019-KTNET/readme.md

 The finally created `output/` and `log/` directories have the same folder structure with directly fine-tuning.

+In the first stage, we trained 10 epochs for ReCoRD and 1 epoch for SQuAD.
+As for the second stage, we recommend to fine-tune 2~4 epochs for ReCoRD and 2~3 epochs for SQuAD.

 #### Reproduce the paper results

 We have released the checkpoints for our trained KT-NET which can reproduce the performance in the paper ([Download link](TODO)).
 After downloaded them, run the command: